-To get the most out of your research experience, you need to find the project that best meets your interests and working style.
-Ask yourself if a project in your major is what you need or if a multidisciplinary project would work better.
+To find a faculty mentor you will need find to ask yourself if a project in your major is what you need or if a multidisciplinary project would work better.
 Do you want to work as part of an overall research team, or do you prefer independent research?
 Then, follow these steps:

 - Research the researchers.
 Talk to current students, undergraduate and graduate.
 Find out what they know about what types of projects are underway or any opportunities on the horizon.
 Consult with your current professors.
 They are keenly aware of their colleagues’ projects.
-Finally, don’t forget to talk to department staff members.
+Finally, don’t forget to talk to your advisor.
 Do your best to find out who is working on what before you meet with a faculty or research staff member.

 - Make contact.
 Find out whether it’s better to call or e-mail the faculty member you want, and set up a meeting.
 Ask yourself if working on this project will provide you with the kind of educational experience you’re looking for.
 If it will, you’re on your way to an exciting new life experience.
 If not, don’t be discouraged.
 Make contact with another faculty member and begin the process again.
 Persistence pays off.
 You will find the right research experience for you.